Gheorghe A. Lăzăreanu-Lăzurică: Decline and deportations

 Sociologist Zoltan Barany wrote in 2002 that "the establishment of dictatorship effectively halted Gypsy mobilization.
 The fractiousness, financial mismanagement, and shortsightedness of these early Romani political institutions harmed not only themselves but also the cause of those they purportedly represented.
 At the same time, these were important beginnings that strengthened the Roma's confidence and encouraged their political ambitions."
 In mid November 1938, the FRN mouthpiece România picked up on the news that Nicolescu was suing both Lăzurică and Șerboianu for defamation.
 Its reporter mocked the ongoing dispute over the title of "Romani Voivode", proposing that one of the two rivals could opt for the "more aromatic" (and homonymous in Romanian) title of "Jamaican Rum Voivode".
 The Front's one measure against any Romanies was taken in December 1939, when nomads were forced to submit to inspections by public health officials.
 However, continued efforts were made to sedentarize all tribes, and their "vagabondage" was formally banned through an act of government in February 1940.
 Lăzurică welcomed this step with an article in Curentul, in which he also proposed that former nomads could be remade into industrial workers.
 He proposed colonizing them into Bessarabia and Southern Dobruja: "It's worth trying.
 Nomads are fecund and vital, and suspicious of any subversive currents.
 They could prove to be useful elements out there in the borderlands, and skillful enough to be used by the surrounding Romanian villages."

 Although it banned all Romani organizations, the National Legionary State, established by the Iron Guard that September, also remained generally tolerant of the Romanies as a group.
 However, the influence of Nazi theory began seeping into its official propaganda.
 The subsequent period saw the emergence of a strong Romaphobia in Romanian society, and the degeneration of relations between Romani activists and the Romanian far-right.
 Shortly after his clash with the Iron Guard, dictator Ion Antonescu singled out the Romanies as fundamentally anti-social.
 According to Mudure, Lăzurică's activities, and the impact they had on Romani visibility, had unwittingly contributed to this conceptualization of a "Gypsy problem".
 This discourse was eventually adopted by the Antonescu regime, and produced the deportation of over 20,000 Romanies into the Transnistria Governorate, east of Bessarabia.
 For those Romanies who were deemed as more compliant, deportation was advertised as a work of colonization, granting each family a plot of land and a ready-built house.
-Around 1943, Romanian authorities began circulating the notion that the usage and recognition of romi was a liability, since it introduced confusion between Romanians and "Gypsies".
-In November 1942, the "Association of the Roma in Romania", headed by Nicolescu, made efforts to curb the Transnistrian deportations, appealing directly to King Michael.